apigeek/architect/README.md

 Executable English for Agile Software Teams
 ===========================================

-ApiGeek:Architect is an automation and orchestration tool for software teams.
+ApiGeek:Architect is a testing, automation and orchestration tool for agile software teams.

 Architect uses English as a scripting language to help simplify, standardise and socialise software deliverables.